craquiest/react-ecosystems/cmd_screenplay.md

 code src/reducers.js
 ```

 14. Connecting components to the store

+15. Running a React-Redux application: connecting TodoList to store